 - Your journey will take you to Stirling Castle.

-- This morning, you will take a ferry from Oban to the Isle of Mull.
-You then transfer onto another boat for a coastal tour around Staffa and Iona.
+- This morning, you will take a ferry from Oban to the Isle of Mull before jumping on another boat for a coastal tour around Mull, Iona and Staffa.

-- From here you will travel on to the spectacular Glen Nevis, a valley that nestles in the shadow of Ben Nevis, the highest peak in Scotland.
+- From Oban, you will travel on to the spectacular Glen Nevis, a valley that nestles in the shadow of Ben Nevis, the highest peak in Scotland.

 - There are walks of various lengths and gradients to choose from with plenty of time to enjoy the stunning scenery.

-- You will stay in Glencoe the night.
+- You will travel on to Glencoe for the night.

 The Glencoe Inn or similar

-Day 5 - Glencoe to Fort William to Skye
+Day 5 - Glencoe to Isle of Skye

-- This morning you will take the Jacobite Steam Train from Fort William to Mallaig, described as one of the most spectacular train journeys in the world.
+- This morning you will take a short drive before arriving in Fort William to travel the Jacobite Steam Train to Mallaig, described as one of the most spectacular train journeys in the world.
 The scenery is stunning.

 - You will cross the Glenfinnan viaduct that was used as a location in Harry Potter on your way to Mallaig.